-We may not be able to jet off overseas for adventures, but you can still tick off a bucket list item by taking a scenic trip to view the incredible Southern Lights from as early as next year.
+We may not be able to jet off overseas for adventures, but you can still tick off a bucket list item by taking a scenic trip to view the incredible Southern Lights.

-Known as the equal to the Aurora Borealis, which can be seen from the likes of Norway and Iceland, the Southern Lights is a spectacle that lights up the sky closer to Australia.
-In fact, it can be seen from some parts of Tasmania, Victoria and even southern New South Wales – if you get your timing right.
+The Aurora Australis (the equal to, and literal polar opposite of, the Aurora Borealis) lights up the sky relatively close to Australia.
+In fact, if you’re extraordinarily lucky, it can occasionally be seen from some parts of Tasmania, Victoria and even southern New South Wales.

-But, to make things easier Qantas has created the ultimate experience so you don’t have to go on the hunt for the perfect viewing spot.
-The Qantas Boeing 787-9 Dreamliner will head over the Southern Sea in 2021, aiming for the Aurora Zone – an area around the South Magnetic Pole.
-The flight will take you far away from light pollution, high above the clouds and weather systems to give you the perfect view of what’s also known as the Aurora Australis.
+Next year a chartered Qantas Boeing 787-9 Dreamliner will head over the Southern Sea in 2022, aiming for the auroral zone – a high-activity area around the South Magnetic Pole.
+The flight will take you far away from light pollution, high above the clouds and weather systems to give you the best view available on the night.

-The exact route will depend on the activity of the Southern Lights on the night, but one thing’s for sure, it will be a magical and unforgettable experience.
-In fact, within the first couple of hours of the 10-13 hour journey it’s expected you’ll see auroral activity.
+The exact route will depend on the activity of the Southern Lights on the night, with the flight adapting to that evening’s auroral activity.
+It’s expected you will start seeing the lights within the first couple of hours of this 10-13 hour journey.

 Expert astronomers will also be onboard to provide information en-route about how an aurora is created and they will point out their favourite night sky objects, so you won’t miss a thing!
 Further to that, the experts will instruct you on how to photograph an aurora and there will even be a professional photographer on the flight to assist you on how best to use your camera to capture that perfect snap.